-Mastodon PgBouncer Guide
+Mastodon PGBouncer Guide

 I did some changes to the initial commit by Nolan to the documentation of Mastodon PgBouncer Guide.